 Bayer believes that the EU Member States need access to the emergency option provided the conditions laid out in Article 53 are met.
 Bayer will not apply for such approvals itself or for economic gain.
 In some cases, we will assist grower groups or local associations who have identified an agronomic need but are not familiar with the approval procedures for plant protection products.
-Our position, and a fuller description of the emergency procedure, are available here.23
+Our position, and a fuller description of the emergency procedure, are available here.28

-Since early 2020, the European Commission's Emergency Authorizations database24 has been publicly available and includes all the emergency approvals notified to the Commission by Member States.
+Since early 2020, the European Commission's Emergency Authorizations database29 has been publicly available and includes all the emergency approvals notified to the Commission by Member States.

 Currently, 21 EU Member States have approved at least one emergency use of a neonicotinoid.
-This demonstrates that continued access to these neonicotinoids is beneficial to EU farmers and endorsed by their governments.
+This demonstrates that continued access to these neonicotinoids is beneficial to EU farmers in specific cases.

 France changed its national law in 2016 to prohibit any use of neonicotinoids, even via the emergency route.
 However, following seasons with substantial damage to sugar beet yields due to beet yellows virus, transmitted by aphids, after public consultations and exchanges between General Assembly and the Senate, the law was changed in December 2020, and the decree to allow emergency use on sugar beet was published on February 5, 2021.
-Derogations to apply neonicotinoids to sugar beet seeds have been granted again for the 2022 season.
+Derogations to apply neonicotinoids to sugar beet seeds were granted for the 2022 season.
+However, in January 2023, as a result of the ECJ ruling, French authorities declared that they will not grant an exemption for 2023.30